Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

 Traffic shall be instructed by GMC1 to taxi right on J to the appropriate stand.

-##### Stand B27 and F27
+##### Stand B27
-Traffic parking on F27 and B27 shall be instructed by AIR South to taxi via J right onto Z then left onto W  to hold at WA.
+Traffic parking on B27 shall be instructed by AIR South to taxi via J right onto Z then left onto W  to hold at WA.
 Traffic shall then be transferred to GMC 1 for further taxi.

 ##### Apron C
 Traffic shall vacate at K9, K8 or K6, AIR South shall instruct traffic to taxi via K and hold short at KL and initiate transfer to GMC 1.